 Do you remember the times when the good old hairdryer was the only styler you knew about?
 Today we have different straighteners and numerous kinds of curlers, and other electronics in our bathrooms.
 First, you should remove all batteries, adapters, attachments, and other removable parts.
 Wrap all electronics with paper or bubble wrap and store them in smaller boxes.
 However, you shouldn’t place them in the same storage box with shampoos and other liquidy things.

-First of all, no matter how far you’re relocating or how long your stuff will be in storage space, you should always wash and dry all towels and cloths you’re about to pack.
-Since towels are not fragile, you can fold them or roll them and store them in plastic bags.
+First of all, no matter how far you’re relocating or how long your stuff will be in storage space, you should always wash and dry all towels and clothes you’re about to pack.
+Luckily, our Long-Distance Movers company has temperature-controlled storage units and you won’t have to worry about a thing when leaving belonging in them.
+But, since towels are not fragile, you can fold them or roll them and store them in plastic bags.
 If you’re using boxes, you can get larger ones since towels are not so heavy.
 But, you can also use them for cushioning and padding of your electronics and other things.

 One of the essential things you should do is to dispose of unused medicines that are expired, or you no longer use them.
 Don’t throw them in the garbage or flush them down the toilet.
 It is crucial to do this correctly.
 Bring only those medications you take regularly.

-Now when you know how to pack liquids for moving, you should know that not everything ends there.
+Now that you know how to pack liquids for moving, you should know that not everything ends there.
 Once all shelves and cabinets are empty, it is time for thorough cleaning.
+Ensure you do it before the hired white glove moving company comes to load your stuff into the moving truck.
 It doesn’t matter if you’re in a rush or what your reasons to move are.
 You should always leave your old home clean if you want to get your deposit back.

 OK, so this is not really something groundbreaking, but it is always good to keep in mind these few essential steps to ensure a fast and efficient cleaning.
 So here are some steps you can follow: